Every poler, no matter their skill level, always desires a little more something whether that be strength, power, grace

 Stretching while watching TV or other physically inactive activity:

 My girlfriends know that if they come over for one of our afternoon ‘catch up’ sessions there is a good possibility that I may bust out into a mini stretching or foam rolling session mid conversation.
 Watching TV?
-Blowdrying your hair/taking a bath (great time for light hamstring and calve stretches)?
-Learn to seize these appropriate moments & multitask.
-Simple yet incredibly effective (a little bit here and there can really take you a LONG way in personal progression).
+Blowdrying your hair?
+Taking a bath?
+These are all great times for light hamstring and calve stretches.
+Learn to seize these appropriate moments and multitask.
+Simple, yet incredibly effective.
+A little bit here and there can really take you a LONG way in personal progression.

 Make simple everyday changes in the ways you move:

 One simple leg lift a few times a day will increase your flexibility over time.
 Any time I have to bend low, instead of squatting, I hinge at the hips and raise one leg (switching back and forth from task to task).
 Getting pots/pans or Tupperware out of the lower cabinets, picking something up off the floor, feeding the dog… hinge at the waist with both feet planted or raise one leg up behind you.
 Be sure to alternate legs and not to kick anyone/thing behind you. 😉